-Several other works of Mary Anna'a fiction are available through Joyeuse Press.
+Several other works of Mary Anna's fiction are available through Joyeuse Press.
 Wounded Earth is a suspense novel featuring environmental scientist Larabeth McLeod, Jewel Box is a collection of short fiction and essays, and Your Novel, Day by Day: A Fiction Writers Companion is a guide intended to take the aspiring novelist from blank page to finished book.
-They are all available in trade paperback and ebook form.
-Several of her short stories can also be purchased individual in ebook form through Amazon.
+They are all available in trade paperback and ebook editions.
+Several of her short stories can also be purchased individually in ebook form through Amazon.

 For the incurably curious, Mary Anna's first published work, her master's thesis, was entitled A Modeling Study of the NH3-NO-O2 Reaction Under the Operating Conditions of a Fluidized Bed Combustor.
 Like her mysteries, it was a factual page-turner but, no, it's not available online.
 She turned from engineering to fiction after the birth of her third child, shifting her focus from managing hazardous wastes to preparing balanced meals.
 She has yet to acquire the knack of laundry management.

-Mary Anna's interests include music, which has resulted in 7.5 feet of piano dominating her living room, and an arsenal of smaller musical instruments.
+Mary Anna's interests include music, which has resulted in 7.5 feet of piano dominating her living room.
 Her interests in music and writing collided when she was asked to contribute a story and an original song for a book/CD anthology called A Merry Band of Murderers.
 She co-wrote and sang the song "Land of the Flowers" for that project.
 Click here to hear it.